timercrack/pydatacoll/docs/index.rst

 .. note::
     to stop server, press CTRL+C to exit

-3. Congratulations!
-The server is running now.
-Visit http://localhost:8080 in browser to see the server information, if success, you will find something like this::
+3. Visit http://localhost:8080 in browser to see the server information, if success, you will find something like this::

         PyDataColl is running, available API: